labib1910024/ECE-4124_1910024/Lab_07.md

 <p text-align="justify">

 Here we are using hamming window method for designing a lowpass filter.
 First of all we take a signal and using randn() function for adding a random number for creating a noise signal.
 After that we use the function for famming window for obtaining the low pass filter.
+Here we plotting three graphs for different signals.

 </p>